Answers to the most often asked questions about volunteering with a local Citizens Advice.

 If you’ve already decided to volunteer, or have specific questions that aren’t covered here, find out if your local Citizens Advice is looking for volunteers in your area, choose one and fill out our quick online enquiry form.
 They'll get in touch with you to discuss the options.

-All our volunteers get something slightly different from the experience.
+All our volunteers get something different from their volunteering experience.
 Some of the most common benefits reported are:

-- making a difference to an individual’s life
+- making a positive difference to peoples' lives

 - changing the way things work for the better